GARDEN ASPARAGUS

 Asparagus, or Garden Asparagus has long been known by what some now regard as a nick-name, but in the past (as long as three Centuries ago or more) was used frequently, that word being 'Sparrowgrass'.
 When grown as a vegetable it is allowed to grow high with many feathery leaves but in autumn is cut down to a finger-length stub.
 In the second year the sparrowgrass spears are harvested when they are no higher than 6 inches, cutting them off 2 inches below soil level.

-Several of the 300 species of Asparagus are used as house plants, where they may be better known to gardeners as Asparagus Fern.
+Several of the 300 species of Asparagus are used as house plants, where they may be better known to florists and gardeners as Asparagus Fern (Asparagus plumosus).
 Asparagus is dioecious, meaning it has male and female flowers on separate plants.

 Asparagusic Acid and the double-thiol derivative Dihydro-Asparagusic Acid (or dimercaptoisobutyric acid) is uniquely present only in Asparagus.
 It is synthesized within Asparagus from Isobutyric Acid which is present in many plants.
-But obviously, a source of sulphur is also required, which may come from one of the two sulphur-containing amino acids, Cysteine or Methionine.
+But obviously, a source of sulfur is also required, which may come from one of the two sulfur-containing amino acids, Cysteine or Methionine.

 CHEMICALS INVOLVED in the SMELL OF URINE